 Starting with the right mare

-Starting with the right mare is one of the keys to successful breeding.
+Our breeding advice begins by reinforicing the importance of starting with the right mare.
+It really is one of the keys to successful breeding.
 At the start of the breeding season, mares should be in good body condition but not overweight, and should be up to date with their vaccinations, deworming, dentistry, and farriery.
 Mare fertility decreases with age, and as mares reach their mid to late teens, they may become less fertile than younger mares.
 Some conformational or medical conditions such as obesity, equine metabolic syndrome, laminitis, and pituitary pars intermedia dysfunction (PPID) can have an effect on fertility or a mare’s suitability for breeding.
 Mares should be examined by a veterinarian for breeding soundness before the breeding season.
 This involves checking the mare’s general condition and health, assessing conformation, as well as ultrasound examination of the reproductive tract.
 If the mare has abnormalities or a history of breeding problems, a uterine swab or biopsy may be taken at this time.

 Breeding the mare

 Natural mating with fertile mares typically results in a conception rate of around 50-60% per cycle; therefore, it usually takes 1-2 cycles for a fertile mare to conceive.
 With natural mating, mares are sometimes mated every second day while they are heavily in season.
 Ultrasound scanning of the mare’s ovaries can help to optimise the timing of mating, therefore improving the conception rate.